MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-cloudera-generate-parcel.md

 **Applies to:** R Server 9.1.0 on the Cloudera distribution of Apache Hadoop (CDH)

 When performing a parcel installation in CDH, you use the **generate_mrs_parcel.sh** script file, support files provided in the R Server 9.1.0 distribution, and Cloudera Manager.
 Do not run the install.sh script.
-The instructions in this article walk you through all necessary steps, from download to service activation in your cluster.
+The instructions in this article walk you through steps performed at the console, prior to using Cloudera Manager.

 In previous releases, parcel installation required downloading two pre-built parcel files.
 The 9.1.0 release improves upon this experience by providing a parcel generator script.
-The script guides you through a series of steps and produces the following output:
+The script produces the following output:

 + a parcel
 + a checksum
-+ a Custom Service Descriptor (CSD) that adds Microsoft R Server as a managed service in Cloudera
++ a Custom Service Descriptor (CSD) that integreates Microsoft R Server as a managed service in Cloudera

 Before you start, be aware of the following limitations: